-The two main surgical procedures used are:
+The 2 main surgical procedures used are:

-Laparoscopy is a non-evasive procedure that is done through small incisions in the abdomen.
+Laparoscopy is a minimally invasive procedure that is done through small incisions in the abdomen.
 A very small camera and surgical instruments are inserted through these small openings.
 This camera projects a picture of the inside of the abdomen onto a video screen.
 It lets the surgeon see any endometrial tissue that may be on the uterus, fallopian tubes, ovaries, lining of the pelvis, and other structures.
 Surgical instruments are inserted through other small cuts and are used to cut away or burn off endometrial growths and to divide scar tissue.